US: Soldier talked of killing activists, bombing network

-WASHINGTON (AP) - Prosecutors say a U.S. Army soldier shared bomb-making instructions online and also discussed killing activists and bombing a news network.
+WASHINGTON (AP) - A U.S. Army soldier shared bomb-making instructions online and also discussed killing activists and bombing a news network, according to a criminal complaint filed Monday.

-The Justice Department says Monday that Jarrett William Smith was charged with distributing information related to explosives and weapons of mass destruction.
-The 24-year-old was stationed at Fort Riley in Kansas.
+Jarrett William Smith, a 24-year old private first class infantry soldier stationed at Fort Riley, Kansas, was charged with one count of distributing information related to explosives and weapons of mass destruction.

-Prosecutors say Smith discussed his plan to kill far-left-leaning “antifa” activists and described how to build a bomb that could be triggered by calling a cell phone.
-They say he also said on Facebook that he was interested in traveling to Ukraine to fight with a paramilitary group known as Azov Batallion.
+Prosecutors allege Smith discussed his plan to kill far-left-leaning “antifa” activists and described how to build a bomb that could be triggered by calling a cellphone.
+They allege that he also said on Facebook that he was interested in traveling to Ukraine to fight with a paramilitary group known as Azov Batallion.

 Court papers say Smith also suggested targeting a major news network with a car bomb.
 The news network was not identified.